-In this post, the Goliath Support Team shares a story about how a law firm with over 5,000 users leveraged Goliath to troubleshoot Citrix and solve slow Citrix XenApp session issues by using the End User Experience and HDX Latency Reports in Goliath Citrix Monitoring.
+In this post, the Goliath Support Team shares a story and troubleshooting workflow pertaining to a law firm with over 5,000 users.
+The law firm leveraged Goliath to troubleshoot Citrix and solve slow Citrix XenApp session issues by using the End-User Experience and HDX Latency Reports in Goliath Citrix Monitoring.

-Last week, I was working with a customer who is using Goliath for Citrix Monitoring of their XenApp 7.6 environment.
-This law firm uses our technology to ensure their end users around the world have seamless access to their Citrix delivered applications.
+Last week, I was working with a customer who is using Goliath for Citrix Monitoring and troubleshooting of their XenApp 7.6 environment.
+This law firm uses our technology to ensure their end users around the world have seamless access to their Citrix-delivered applications.

-With 30 offices located worldwide, and 30 Citrix XenServer hosts supporting a Citrix environment of over 5,000 users, it was challenging for their IT Operations team to understand how many end users were experiencing poor performance, in what frequency, and most importantly, why.
+With 30 offices located worldwide and a Citrix XenApp environment of over 5,000 users, it was challenging for their IT Operations team to understand how many end users were experiencing poor performance, in what frequency and, most importantly, why.

-By configuring our Citrix Monitoring technology, the IT team was able to track and report on people who had poor end user experience by using two reports that come out-of-the-box with Goliath’s Citrix Monitoring:
+By configuring our Citrix Monitoring and troubleshooting technology, the IT team was able to track and report on people who had poor Citrix end-user experience by using two reports that come out-of-the-box with Goliath’s Citrix Monitoring:

 These reports are part of Goliath’s Citrix troubleshooting functionality and were scheduled to run on a daily and weekly basis and sent via email to the law firm’s Citrix Admins.